exAClior/QModExp.jl/docs/src/theory.md

 $\mathcal{O}(4n)$.

-However, we note that this estimate did not take into the consideration of coset representation encoding and extra qubits used in the representation.
+However, we note that this estimate did not take into the consideration of coset representation encoding and extra qubits used in the representation and extra cost of Toffoli they bought in.

 ### Windowed Arithmetic

+# Error Analysis

+## Coset Representation
+Comparing the representation of non-modular addition result in coset representation and modular addition then converted to coset representation, we see that they are just stagger superposition of computational basis and the difference is at most $1$ basis state.
+Therefore, the infidelity scales as
+$1/x_{max}$.

 [^1]: [gidney2021factor](@cite)
 [^2]: [zalka2006shor](@cite)